 - Preheat oven to 375.

-- Cut avocado lengthwise, pull apart, remove seed and with a spoon scoop out the inside of the avocado into a medium mixing bowl.
+- Cut avocado lengthwise, pull apart, remove seed and with a spoon scoop out the inside of the avocado into a medium mixing bowl, smash well with fork.

-- Add egg, oil, and sugar mix until smooth.
+- Add egg, and sugar- mix until smooth.

 - In a separate bowl mix oat flour mix, salt, baking powder, baking soda, cacao powder, and nuts.

 - Incorporate well by mixing with a wooden spoon or whisk.